tartley/tartley.github.io/posts/minerva-metastasis.md

 It's short and sweet - I played through the first and second parts in a single night.
-But it's managed with such finesse, extending the backstory of HL2 in bold new directions, building upon what was indubitably the greatest PC game of 2005, possibly of all time, with such verve and imagination that I have to agree with a Metastasis forum
+But it's managed with such finesse, extending the back-story of HL2 in bold new directions, building upon what was indubitably the greatest PC game of 2005, possibly of all time, with such verve and imagination that I have to agree with a Metastasis forum
 posting: It might just be (*whisper it*) better than the source.